newbishme/ctf-writeup-crawler/README.md

 WebCrawlerDriver
 ----------------
-The driver class to start the WebCrawler
+The driver class to start the WebCrawler.
 To run, "java WebCrawlerDriver"

 DatabaseFrontend
 ----------------
-The Database Frontend for queries
+The Database Frontend for queries.
 To run, "java DatabseFrontend"

 WhiteList_Domains.txt